Energy Decay in $1+1$ Rindler Spacetime: Introduction

 \subsection{Outline of the paper}

 In Section 2, we introduce the necessary preliminaries.
 We review the vector field method, introduce the coordinates and establish the general notation.
 In Section 3, we state the main vector fields used for the proof of energy decay.
-In Section 4, we show several estimates related to different region of the spacetime and show the main theorem (Theorem \ref{main}).
+In Section 4, we show several estimates related to different region of the spacetime and show the main theorem (Theorem \ref{main}). {In Section 5, we discuss the similarities and differences of our results compared to the Schwarzschild scenario. }